 \subsection{Ion abundances and column density maps}

-To compare with observations of cold gas around low-redshift galaxies, we compute the ion abundances for two common tracers, HI and Mg II, from our simulation, and their column density distributions.
-The HI abundance in the simulation is computed on-the-fly through a primordial chemical network including 6 species ($e^-$, HI, HII, HeI, HeII, HeIII), accounting for collisional ionization, recombination and photoionization by the \citet{haardt2012radiative} UV background, with corresponding heating and cooling rates \citep{abel1996modeling}.
+To make a comparison with observations of cold gas around low-redshift galaxies, we computed the ion abundances for two common tracers, HI and Mg II, from our simulation, and their column density distributions.
+The HI abundance in the simulation is computed on-the-fly through a primordial chemical network including six species ($e^-$, HI, HII, HeI, HeII, HeIII), accounting for collisional ionization, recombination, and photoionization by the \citet{haardt2012radiative} UV background, with corresponding heating and cooling rates \citep{abel1996modeling}.
 Gas self-shielding is not taken into account in the simulation.
-The abundance of MgII is obtained interpolating from \textsc{Cloudy}~tables, in the same way as \citet{shen2010enrichment,shen2013circumgalactic}.
-Tables are obtained running single-zone models for a range of densities and temperature, assuming photoionization equilibrium under the \citet{haardt2012radiative} uniform UV background (the same background used for HI and MgII abundance calculations).
+The abundance of MgII is obtained interpolating from \cloudy~tables, in the same way as in \citet{shen2010enrichment,shen2013circumgalactic}.
+Tables were obtained by running single-zone models (i.e., thin slabs) for a range of densities and temperatures, assuming photoionization equilibrium under the \citet{haardt2012radiative} uniform UV background (the same background used for HI and MgII abundance calculations).